-2. Why did GTF create the Global Thinkers Mentors Programmes?
+2. Why did GTF create the Global Thinkers Mentors programmes?

-To advance our work and effectiveness in our key focus areas (Youth development and Women’s Empowerment), we have created the Global Thinkers Mentors programmes ‘Telemachus’ and ‘Athena’, that aim to add value to young people's lives and also to the lives of women above the age of 30, through their individual interaction with inspiring people, willing to guide them and advise them on issues of career and life.
+To advance our work and effectiveness in our key focus areas (Youth development and Women’s Empowerment), we have created the Global Thinkers Mentors programmes ‘Telemachus’ and ‘Athena MENA’, that aim to add value to young people's lives from all over the world and the lives of women in the MENA region above the age of 22, through their individual interaction with inspiring people, willing to guide them and advise them on issues of career and life.
 It is also about bridging the gap between the current and future leaders of the world as well as bringing about positive change in the world by nurturing the next generation of leaders, while creating an international network of experienced mentors and alumni, fully 'equipped' to conquer their goals.

 3. When do the Programmes start?

 Both 2019 mentoring programmes ‘Telemachus’ & ‘Athena MENA’ commence in January 2019 and have a duration of eight months, closing in September 2019.

 Cohort 2 of 2019 ‘Athena MENA’ mentoring programme will commence in June 2019 and closes in December 2019.